deadc0de6/dotdrop/index.md

 * [✔] **GET QUICKLY STARTED**

-  Quickly get all your dotfiles imported and use dotdrop to manage your dotfiles
+  Get easily all your dotfiles imported and use dotdrop to manage them

 * [✔] **NO DUPLICATES, EFFICIENT**